Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 • Text

-Here are a few tips to keep in mind as you test the mobile-friendliness of your digital content (which you’re planning to do, right?):
+Here are a few tips to keep in mind as you test the mobile-friendliness of your digital content:

 • Make sure images load correctly.
 There is a lot that can go wrong when loading an image on mobile.
 Some “responsive” designs look good on tablets, but not phones, so images can be distorted or so large they run off the page.
 Images are also known for having large file sizes that can make them load slowly, or not at all.
 Test all of your digital content on multiple devices to ensure that everything looks the way you want it to.